DoraFactory/Asynchronous-Consensus-Benchmarking-Tool/README.md

 2023-04-23T18:22:23 [INFO]: Generating and sending 5 random transactions...
 ```

-If you want to start with more node, you can open more terminal and see the log, such as:
+If you want to start with more nodes, you can open more terminal sessions and see the log, such as:
 ```
 ./hbd.sh 4
 ```